GFAI 2025 Annual Convention & Trade Show

 Convention Entertainment!

 Scholarship Meet & Greet: Meet the current GFAI Scholarship Recipients at a reception in the trade show.
 Sunday 4:45 - 5:45 pm at the Scholarship Table inside the Trade Show.
+The first 150 people to stop by and talk with the scholarship students will receive a free gift!

 Casino Night: Try your hand at Craps, Blackjack or Roulette and cash in your winnings for tickets to win great prizes.
 Free for convention registrants.
 Not a gambler?
 Stop by to visit and have an after dinner drink and wind down the evening.
-Sunday 8:30-10:30 pm
+Sunday 8:30-10:30 pm (Ruby Ballroom 2nd Floor)

 Live and Silent Auction: Visit the Silent Auction Table in the Trade Show.
 Bidding will close on Monday at 4:45 pm.

 Scholarship Meet & Greet: Meet the current GFAI Scholarship Recipients at a reception in the trade show.
 Sunday 4:45 - 5:45 pm at the Scholarship Table inside the Trade Show.
+The first 150 people to stop by and talk with the scholarship students will receive a free gift!

 Casino Night: Try your hand at Craps, Blackjack or Roulette and cash in your winnings for tickets to win great prizes.
 Free for convention registrants.
 Not a gambler?
 Stop by to visit and have an after dinner drink and wind down the evening.
-Sunday 8:30-10:30 pm
+Sunday 8:30-10:30 pm (Ruby Ballroom 2nd Floor)

 Live and Silent Auction: Visit the Silent Auction Table in the Trade Show.
 Bidding will close on Monday at 4:45 pm.